Offensive Coordinator Tim Albin and linebackers coach Ron Collins chat with reporter following practice

 Since arriving in Athens, Collins has helped the Bobcats claim back-to-back bowl wins, a Mid-American Conference East Division crown and has coached two All-MAC players.

-This past season, Collins directed a linebackers' unit that combined for 282 tackles, 19 tackles for loss and registered 6.5 sacks.
+In 2013, Collins directed a linebackers’ unit that combined for 282 tackles, 19 tackles for loss and registered 6.5 sacks.
 Ohio linebackers once again helped the Bobcats rank among the Top 5 in the Mid-American Conference in total defense, limiting five opponents to fewer than 300 yards of total offense.

 Under Collins’ direction, first-year starting middle linebacker Ben Russell tallied a team-best and single season career-high 88 tackles.